dugit-app/dugit/README.md

 - [ ] Address freezing when hitting stop after adding a grade?
 Have to hit ctrl c to kill
 - [ ] Catch ta username doesn't exist errors
 - [ ] Replace simple-git with write file for teacher and ta repos
+- [ ] Check if creating a classroom without an org is possible, if so catch error

 ## Prompt structure